 Why Should I Have My Wisdom Teeth Removed?

-But when you are not in current pain, it is the duty of the oral surgeon to determine if the position of the tooth will become a problem and advise you on the treatment plan to pro-actively remove the wisdom teeth.
+But when you are not in current pain, it is the duty of the oral surgeon to determine if the position of the tooth will become a problem and advise you on the treatment plan to remove the wisdom teeth as a preventative measure.

 If you do not have enough room in your mouth for your third molars to fully erupt, a number of problems can happen.

 Below is a panorex showing Wisdom teeth destroying the roots of the second molars: